leekevinyg/edison/README.md

 # Tulip

 Tulip is a voice activated web navigation extension for the Chrome browser.
-The project is still a work in progress.

 - <a href="#UserGuide">User Guide</a>
 - <a href="#Future">Improving Accessibility and Future Directions</a>